MortenChristiansen/TypeBridge/README.md

 Mapping to and from interface types is not supported, since C# does not allow you to implement custom convertions for interfaces in either direction.
 This limitation is specific to the root type being mapped, not the properties of child objects.

+Mapping to abstract types is not directly supported.
+You can work around this by mapping to a type having the desired base class somewhere else in your code.
+This mapping can also be used for the mapping to the abstract class.